pgcopydb stream

 Note

-The sub-commands stream setup then stream prefetch and stream catchup are higher level commands, that use internal information to know which files to process.
-Those commands also keep track of their progress.
+The sub-commands stream setup then stream prefetch and stream catchup are higher level commands that use internal information to track their progress in the SQLite Change Data Capture store.

 pgcopydb stream setup